mhamri/MQLBettersyntax/README.md

 # MQLBetterSyntax

-An effort to document MQL4 (meta trader)
+An effort to document MQL (meta trader)

 # Guide